 In philosophy of mind and cognitive science, I am interested in theoretical accounts of consciousness, the phenomenology of agency, and recent developments in the behavioral, cognitive, and neurosciences.
 In Free Will and Consciousness, I explored these issues at great length and defended a variant of the higher-order thought theory of consciousness.
-More recently, I have published papers in the Journal of Consciousness Studies and one in the Routledge Handbook of Consciousness, and elsewhere, on the relationship between consciousness and free will.
-In 2018, I also published a collection (co-edited with Owen Flanagan on Neuroexistentialism: Meaning, Morals, and Purpose in the Age of Neuroscience (OUP), which explores the practical and existential implications of recent developments in neuroscience.
+More recently, I have published papers in the Journal of Consciousness Studies, the Routledge Handbook of Consciousness, and elsewhere, on the relationship between consciousness and free will.
+In 2018, I also published a collection (co-edited with Owen Flanagan) on Neuroexistentialism: Meaning, Morals, and Purpose in the Age of Neuroscience (OUP), which explored the practical and existential implications of recent developments in neuroscience.